To build a successful business, you need to think about your brand.

 And when it comes to studying competitors, don't get stuck on your immediate list.
 Study a mix of local, national, and international brands in your space.
 Understand what they offer and how they communicate their brand.

 The more you study, the more you'll be inspired.
-You'll see billboards, and instead of looking at the message, you'll be observing the typography or the colour combination.
+You'll see billboards, and instead of looking at the message, you'll be observing the typography or the color combination.

 Step 3: Look for inspiration